qtc-de/container-arsenal/car/resources/containers/mysql/README.md

 Therefore, sticking to the official images in these cases is probably more memory efficient in the long term.

+There are also some custom *mariadb* images available on *Docker Hub* that manage to reduce the container size below ``50MB``.
+However, these images often strip functionalities or modify other internals.
+While the low size of ``50MB`` is very tempting, I fear that these modifications could be annoying when testing *SQL* queries, as in these cases you usually want the database to behave like the official image.

 ### Configuration Options